Selegiline (Absorbed through the skin)

 EmsamThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to selegiline.
+Do not use it if you had an allergic reaction to selegiline, or if you have pheochromocytoma (adrenal gland problem).

 How to Use This Medicine:

 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.
-Do not put the new patch on the same place you wore the last one.
-Take the old patch off before you put on a new one.
+It is usually applied to dry, intact skin of the upper back, upper chest, upper thigh, or on the outer surface of the upper arm.

 - Wash your hands with soap and water before and after applying a patch.
 Wash the area of skin where you will apply the patch gently with soap and warm water.
 Rinse completely and dry with a clean towel.